chaussitag/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
-(4.1) applying undistortion, thresholding and warp to the input image, resulting a binary image which is used by next step;
+(4.1) applying undistortion, thresholding and warp to the input image, resulting a binary image which is used by next step;<br>

-(4.2) there're two situations:
+(4.2) there're two situations:<br>
-  (4.2.1) searching from scrach, the function is defined in file `lane_detector.py` as **`sliding_window_detect()`**, it basically performs following steps:
+  (4.2.1) searching from scrach, the function is defined in file `lane_detector.py` as **`sliding_window_detect()`**, it basically performs following steps:<br>
-            calculate the histogram along x-axis, and find the peak of the left and rigt half as the base position for left and right lane. then starting from the base x positions, sliding a widow of size 200x80 along y-axis to identify the lane-line pixels. at last use numpy.polyfit() to fit a 2nd order polynomial for both lane-lines.
+            calculate the histogram along x-axis, and find the peak of the left and rigt half as the base position for left and right lane.<br>
+            then starting from the base x positions, sliding a widow of size 200x80 along y-axis to identify the lane-line pixels.<br>
+            at last use numpy.polyfit() to fit a 2nd order polynomial for both lane-lines.<br>
-(4.2.2) searching based on previous result, the function is defined in `lane_detector.py` as **`detect_based_prev_result()`**, it basically performs the following steps:
+(4.2.2) searching based on previous result, the function is defined in `lane_detector.py` as **`detect_based_prev_result()`**, it basically performs the following steps:<br>
-           use previous fitted polynomial to calculate y coordinate for each valid pixel's x coordinate, then plus and minus 100 to the calculated x value, defining a search region, and find out the pixels lived in the left and right region;
+           use previous fitted polynomial to calculate y coordinate for each valid pixel's x coordinate,<br>
+           then plus and minus 100 to the calculated x value, defining a search region, and find out the pixels lived in the left and right region;<br>
-           at last use numpy.polyfit() to fit a 2nd order polynomial for both lane-lines.
+           at last use numpy.polyfit() to fit a 2nd order polynomial for both lane-lines.<br>

 here is an example results of the fitted polynomial: